 Agoraphobia can severely limit your ability to socialize, work, attend important events and even manage the details of daily life, such as running errands.

 Don't let agoraphobia make your world smaller.
-Call your doctor if you have symptoms of agoraphobia.
+Call your health care provider if you have symptoms.

 - Anxiety disorders.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed Dec 10, 2013.

 - Highlights of changes from DSM-IV-TR to DSM-5.
 American Psychiatric Association. http://www.dsm5.org/Documents/changes%20from%20dsm-iv-tr%20to%20dsm-5.pdf.
 Accessed Oct.
 8, 2013.

 - Ravindran AV, et al. Complementary and alternative therapies as add-on to pharmacotherapy for mood and anxiety disorders: A systematic review.
 Journal of Affective Disorders.
 2013;15:707.

 - Natural medicines in the clinical management of anxiety.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Oct.
 11, 2013.

 - McCabe RE.
 Agoraphobia in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis. http://www.uptodate.com/home.
 Accessed Dec.
 10, 2013.